S25 - Choke by the worries and cares of the world

 - God holds a strong opinion for someone who destroys himself/ herself,

-- Both Job and Zedekiah, despite their dire circumstances, chose not to kill themselves,
+- Both Job and King Zedekiah, despite their dire circumstances, chose not to kill themselves,

 Moreover, Samson was even ranked as a great man of faith in Heb 11:32.
 Another biblical hero, David, for example, committed murder and was still considered a man after God’s heart although he did suffer earthly consequences.

 Having said that, we acknowledge mental illness and depression are real events that should be tackled.
 And that with modern medical advancement, sick people with poor quality of life can still be kept alive when it was not possible in previous generations.

 With the implementation of legalized euthanasia in some countries, there are now professionals hired to promote the benefits of euthanasia among those who are ‘critically’ ill (‘Critical’ being a definition of the law).
 These vulnerable people may not agree to be euthanized but under the pressure of advocates, social norms, and potentially even their own family members, they may succumb to their wishes.

 The concept of suicide (and murder) has thus been muddied by the enemy.
 There is, therefore, no perfect answer to this subject although basic principles must apply.